johan-akerman/SpotifyTopics/README.md

 ## ⚠️ PS
-This was one of the first projects working with git.
-As a result I made some mistakes and therefore some of the source code is missing.
+This was one of my first projects working with git.
+As a result, I made some mistakes and therefore some of the source code is missing.
 Lesson learned... :)